hero

 Q9: Do you take part-time or non-matriculating students?

-No. We are a full-time program that requires students to be able to take five classes for three consecutive semesters and four classes in
+No. We are a full-time program that requires students to be able to take five classes for four consecutive semesters, in addition to completing a 100-hour practicum (approximately 7 hour per week) in Semester 2 and a 600-hours internship (approximately 20 hours per week) across Semesters 3 and 4.

-The minimum requirements are classes in introductory psychology, child development, abnormal psychology, psychological statistics, experimental psychology, or their equivalents.
-Most applicants have completed a bachelor’s degree majoring in psychology.
+The minimum requirements are an undergraduate degree in psychology OR completion of the following five prerequisite courses: introductory psychology, child development, abnormal psychology, theories of personality/personality psychology and experimental psychology, or their equivalents.
+Most applicants have completed a bachelor’s degree majoring in psychology, but this is not required.
+For those who have not completed

 In general, we expect applicants to have an overall GPA of at least 3.2 and a GPA in psychology of at least 3.5.
-Moreover, we expect students to earn at least B’s in their undergraduate psychological statistics and experimental psychology classes.
+Moreover, we expect students to earn at least a B in all of the prerequisite courses.
+Applicants with GPA’s lower than the preferred minimums may still apply but note that it would generally mean that the application is not as competitive as one might desire.

 Q12Do students who do not meet these academic criteria have any chance of being considered for admission?